guardian/dotcom-rendering/src/web/components/SignInGate/README.md

 4. If the test needs a design, make it in the `gateDesigns` folder
 5. Set up individual variants in the `gates` folder, exports the `SignInGateComponent` type.
 Display rules defined here in the `canShow` method.
 Helpers in `displayRule.ts`.
 6. Import the `SignInGateComponent` in `SignInGateSelector.tsx` by mapping the variant name to the `SignInGateComponent` in the `testVariantToGateMapping` array.
+7. Add a value for the new test to `testIdToComponentId` map (for tracking).
-7. Add it to Storybook by modifying `SignInGate.stories.tsx`
+8. If there is a new gate design, add the component to Storybook by modifying `SignInGate.stories.tsx`
-8. Update Cypress tests in the `cypress/integration/e2e/sign-in-gate.spec.js`, and any unit tests e.g. `displayRule.test.ts`
+9. Update Cypress tests in the `cypress/integration/e2e/sign-in-gate.spec.js`, and any unit tests e.g. `displayRule.test.ts`

 ## Full Guide